MeredithLilly/cybersecurity-portfolio/labs/lab-01-kali-linux-vm.md

 - Use default partitioning unless customization is required

-*Figure 2: Completing the Kali Linux installation.*
+*Figure 2: Completing the Kali Linux installation.* (see cybersecurity-portfolio/labs/Screenshots/Lab-01 for screenshots)

 ---